Hugh Sempill: Biography

-A Jesuit, Sempill taught as professor of mathematics at the Colegio Imperial de Madrid (Imperial College of Madrid), which employed teachers from all over Europe and made courses in geometry, geography, hydrography, and horology.
+Born in 1589, he was the son of Robert Semple of Craigbait, Renfrewshire.
+He was a cadet of the noble family of Sempill.
+He entered the Jesuit novitiate of the Province Toledo in 1615, and studied at the University of Alcalá.
+Sempill taught as professor of mathematics at the Colegio Imperial de Madrid (Imperial College of Madrid), which employed teachers from all over Europe and made courses in geometry, geography, hydrography, and horology.

 He also served as procurator of the Royal Scots College in Madrid (now located in Salamanca).
-During Sempill's tenure the College is thought to have acquired, perhaps at Sempill's behest, a collection of Jacobean and Caroline era stage plays in quarto editions, among them The Two Noble Kinsmen by William Shakespeare and John Fletcher.
+During Sempill's tenure the college is thought to have acquired, perhaps at Sempill's behest, a collection of Jacobean and Caroline era stage plays in quarto editions, among them The Two Noble Kinsmen by William Shakespeare and John Fletcher.